mockko/livereload/README.md

 Note that you can only have one page monitored, so if you enable LiveReload on another page, the first one will stop reloading.

-LiveReload does not work with local files in Chrome (since accessing file:// URLs from an extension requires an approval from the Google Chrome team) and in Safari (since we haven't bothered fixing it yet).
+LiveReload does not work with local files in Safari.

 License